MRtrix3/mrtrix3/docs/reference/commands/warpconvert.rst

     warpconvert [ options ]  in type out

 -  *in*: the input warp image.
--  *type*: the conversion type required.
-Valid choices are: deformation2displacement, displacement2deformation, warpfull2deformation, warpfull2displacement
+-  *type*: the conversion type required; valid choices are: deformation2displacement, displacement2deformation, warpfull2deformation, warpfull2displacement
 -  *out*: the output warp image.

 Description
 -----------

 A deformation field is defined as an image where each voxel defines the corresponding position in the other image (in scanner space coordinates).
-A displacement field stores the displacements (in mm) to the other image from the each voxel's position (in scanner space).
+A displacement field stores the displacements (in mm) to the other image from each voxel's position (in scanner space).
 The warpfull file is the 5D format output from mrregister -nl_warp_full, which contains linear transforms, warps and their inverses that map each image to a midway space.

 Options
 -------

 -  **-template image** define a template image when converting a warpfull file (which is defined on a grid in the midway space between image 1 & 2).
-For example to generate the deformation field that maps image1 to image2, then supply image2 as the template image
+For example, to generate the deformation field that maps image1 to image2, supply image2 as the template image

 -  **-midway_space** to be used only with warpfull2deformation and warpfull2displacement conversion types.
 The output will only contain the non-linear warp to map an input image to the midway space (defined by the warpfull grid).
 If a linear transform exists in the warpfull file header then it will be composed and included in the output.

 -  **-from image** to be used only with warpfull2deformation and warpfull2displacement conversion types.
-Used to define the direction of the desired output field.Use -from 1 to obtain the image1->image2 field and from 2 for image2->image1.
+Used to define the direction of the desired output field.
+Use -from 1 to obtain the image1->image2 field and from 2 for image2->image1.
 Can be used in combination with the -midway_space option to produce a field that only maps to midway space.

 Standard options
 ^^^^^^^^^^^^^^^^